How long will it take for me to receive my import licence?

 Individuals are reminded that they are only allowed to import sufficient product to serve their own personal needs within a time frame.

 If the application and prescription are completed accurately the first time, then this should not happen.
+If the prescription or import licence application are submitted late, then there is not time to process all paperwork with regard to import/export/delivery.

 What is the Fair Processing Notice?